tmea-farkas/mias_place/README.md

 ## Testing

 - HTML & CSS
-  - No errors returned when tested through the official W3C Validator.
+  - No errors returned when tested through the official W3C Validator
 - Lighthouse
+  - Results were the following
 - User tests
-  - I've tested the website on several different devices and
+  - I've tested the website on several different devices and have sent it to other people for testing which all came back positive.

+## Credits

+- Code used
+  - I've used the asterix wildcard selector CSS from the Love Running walkthrough project ![Asterix Wildcard] ()